-Dr Jonathan Rodell studied History at Pembroke College, Cambridge and received his doctorate for a thesis on popular religion in the 18th and 19th centuries.
+Dr Jonathan Rodell studied History at Pembroke College, Cambridge and received his doctorate for a thesis on popular religion in the18th and 19th centuries.
 In 2012 he was a visiting fellow at Southern Methodist University, Dallas.
 The focus of his work is on grassroots history and the impact of religious ideas upon the lives of ordinary people.
-He is the author of several articles and of 'The Rise of Methodism: a study of Bedfordshire 1736-1851' (BHRS, 2014).
+He is the author of 'The Rise of Methodism: a study of Bedfordshire 1736-1851' (BHRS, 2014) and of a forthcoming volume on religion in Victorian London.

 Dr Heather Falvey received her PhD from the University of Warwick.
 Her main historical interests are personalities and communities in the early-modern period.
 Her PhD thesis examined participation in particular enclosure riots that took place in Derbyshire and Cambridgeshire in the mid-17th century and she has written several articles and chapters in edited collections based on that research.
+Her latest publication is a chapter on issues surrounding the use of legal records to reconstruct events in the past.
 She has edited for publication a collection of late 18th-century recipes, several volumes of medieval wills and also the memorandum book of two early modern vicars of Buntingford (Herts).
+She is currently editing for publication a series of letters written by the family of Humphry Repton, the landscape gardener.